yongenportkey/portkey-workshop-contracts-demo/docs/sign-in.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

 # Portkey Sign In

 ## 1. Preparation

-### 1.1 Install node
+### 1.1 Setup environment

-- Follow this doc https://nodejs.org/en/download to install node and npm.
+- Follow the guide at [Environment Setup](/docs/environment-setup).
-- Type `node -v` and `npm -v`, if return the versions, the installation is successful.
+- The commands in this tutorial should be executed within the Dev Container terminal.

 ## 2. Create a sample project using react